 First things first though, we both wanted breakfast.
 In part to put off too much time in the sun with slight hangovers, and also to help with the hangovers.
 For breakfast we chose Eggs N Things we had seen it when going into Tommy Bahama and it looked good.
 I have a sixth sense for breakfast joints.

 Now things are more expensive in Hawaii, and that includes breakfast.
 Here the food was very good but $40 a person all in seemed a bit much for something that was not a buffet.
-But again, I was in a travel capital of the World so I must continue to adjust my brain a little.
+But again, I was in the travel capital of the World so I must continue to adjust my brain a little.
 Maybe I noticed it more because it was breakfast and, in my head, I think “how fancy can breakfast food be”.
 To be fair, I freely spend that much on a brunch buffet or breakfast buffet anywhere so truly it is not a big deal.
 It just struck me at the moment.
 The food was good though,, and it was a great start to the day.

 I think I made out OK however because the next stop the army museum has free admission and was great.
-I am not sure she got as much out of it as me, but the AC did us both good after breakfast and still nursing the slight hangovers.
+I am not sure she got as much out of it as I, but the AC did us both good after breakfast and still nursing the slight hangovers.

 One thing they did here that I think every military museum should do is share the Medal of Honor winners from the local area around the museum.
 This has the list of MOH recipients from all of Hawaii, and it was damned impressive.